Skip to main content

 We offer same-day emergency appointments whenever possible.
 If you have uncontrolled bleeding, facial trauma, or difficulty breathing, call 911 or go to the nearest emergency room.

 The information on this page is provided to help you understand general dental care and the preventive services we offer.
 It’s not a substitute for professional diagnosis or individualized treatment.
 Every patient’s needs are different, and your dentist will evaluate your oral health before recommending any specific care or procedure.
-(For personalized guidance, please schedule an appointment with a licensed dental professional.)
+(For personalized guidance, please schedule an appointment with our licensed dental professional.)